Philadelphia Housing Authority to open wait list for first time in over a decade - NewsBreak

 Community collecting donations for children of missing Pennsylvania woman

-LIMERICK, Pa. - Family and friends of a missing Montgomery County mother are asking the public for help and prayers as their search nears two weeks.
-Investigators say Jennifer Brown, 43, was last seen by a "friend and business associate" on Jan.
-3 and was scheduled to pick up her son from the bus stop the next day.
+Family and friends of a missing Montgomery County mother are asking the public for help and prayers as their search nears two weeks.
+Investigators say Jennifer Brown, 43, was reported missing after she failed to pick up her son from school.
+Over a week later, family and friends have followed scant leads in the search for the missing mother.

 Central Bucks school board votes to pass controversial policy